st4sd/st4sd-runtime-k8s/docs/schema.md

 ## Default values of Workflow Schema

-The workflow operator will use the contents of the `consumable-computing-config` ConfigMap (the ConfigMap that the [st4sd-runtime-service](https://github.ibm.com/st4sd/st4sd-runtime-service) uses) to fill in default values for information missing from the workflow YAML.
-This ConfigMap is also used by the Consumable Computing REST-API to generate Workflow YAML definitions.
+The workflow operator will use the contents of the `st4sd-runtime-service` ConfigMap (the ConfigMap that the [st4sd-runtime-service](https://github.com/st4sd/st4sd-runtime-service) uses) to fill in default values for information missing from the workflow YAML.
+This ConfigMap is also used by st4sd-runtime-service to generate Workflow YAML definitions.

 The workflow operator will parse the `config.json` data field of the ConfigMap and treat it as a JSON dictionary.
 It will then use the dictionary key/value pairs to fill in any missing fields of the Workflow YAML like so: